glitchawy/ML-based-ChatBot/README.md

 - run the chat bot

 -------------------- NOTE ----------------------------------
-THIS PROJECT IS STILL UNDERWOKING AND WILL BE UPDATED FREQUENTLY AND IT'S NOT THE KAST VERSION OF IT THIS IS JUST A DEMO
+THIS PROJECT IS STILL UNDERWOKING AND WILL BE UPDATED FREQUENTLY AND IT'S NOT THE lAST VERSION OF IT THIS IS JUST A DEMO